JoaoIto/Calculator/README.md

 ```

-**

----These tests cover basic functionality of the calculator.
+**These tests cover basic functionality of the calculator.
 More tests could be added to handle edge cases, such as division by zero or entering invalid characters.
 Additionally, it would be useful to test the behavior of the calculator when multiple operators are entered or when parentheses are used.**

 ---